r-for-educators/flourish/README.md

 ```

+#### Bugs to fix

+* Right now, I believe it's not sanitized against rx special characters; e.g. if you want to flourish the literal character "*" that will not work.

+* In HTML, some special characters appear different, e.g. `<` appears as `&lt;`.
+That means that choosing `x <- 1:10` as a flourish target won't work, because the `<` won't get matched.

 #### Things you might want but we don't plan to do

 * Functionality for pdf or docx.
 This extension is written in JavaScript for HTML; any other doc formats would require a total rebuild from the ground up.